manuelburger/hashcode2021/README.md

-# hashcode2021
+# HashCode 2021

-HashCode 2021 Competition Code
+Competition Code and Material

+Programming Language of choice this year: Python